Algorithmic analysis towards time-domain extended source waveform inversion: FWI, WRI, and ESI formulations revisited

-Let us note that the initial condition ($u|_{t=0}=\partial_t u|_{t=0}=0$) and boundary condition ($u|_{x\in\partial\Omega}=0$) must be satisfied by the wavefield $u$.
-The minimization of the misfit function with wave equation constraint in \eqref{eq:fwi} can be translated into an unconstrained optimization through Lagrangian-based adjoint state method \citep{Plessix_2006_RAS}.
-The Lagrangian function for the least-squares FWI is specified by
+the model parameter $m$ can be the P-wave velocity $v$.
+The minimization of $J_\text{FWI}(m)$ in \eqref{eq:fwi} can be translated into an unconstrained optimization through the adjoint state method based on the Lagrangian formulation \citep{Plessix_2006_RAS}.
+The Lagrangian function for $J_\text{FWI}(m)$ is given by